On the Convergence of Modified Policy Iteration in Risk Sensitive Exponential Cost Markov Decision Processes: Results

-Along with the partial policy evaluation and policy improvement steps, we also introduce a normalization step where the value functions are scaled in every iteration.
+\textbf{Step 3: Identifying a source of contraction} In order to establish finite time convergence bounds it is necessary to identify a source of contraction between subsequent iterates.
+In discounted cost MDPs, it is achieved by the discount factor.
+In average cost MDPs it is achieved by the least value of the stationary measure across all states and policies.
+In the risk sensitive value iteration setting, it is the Birkhoff's coefficient of a model-dependent matrix.

+Here, two conditions need to be satisfied in order to obtain a valid source of contraction: (i) aperiodicity and irreducibility of the transition kernel under all policies and (ii) uniform boundedness of all iterates $e^{V'_k}$ away from zero.
+Condition (i) is satisfied by virtue of our modeling assumptions.
+To ensure condition (ii), we use a specific form of normalization (step 4 of Algorithm \ref{Alg: MPI}.)
 In the case of risk-neutral average-cost modified policy iteration, the normalization step generally involves subtracting the value function at some fixed state from the rest of the states.
 This ensures that the value function iterates do not diverge with repeated execution of the algorithm.
-However, a similar normalization trick would not work for risk sensitive modified policy iteration as not only do we need to ensure that the value functions do not diverge, it is also necessary to make sure that they are uniformly bounded away from zero.
-The value function being bounded away from zero is crucial to the convergence of the proof as will be seen in the subsequent section.
+However, a similar normalization trick where one divides the value function for all states by the value function of one state does not seem to work for risk sensitive modified policy iteration; therefore we divide by the sum of the value function of all states.
+This allows us to ensure the value functions do not diverge and that they are uniformly bounded away from zero.